Headteacher Miss Laura Forchione - Designated Lead

 There may be occasions when our concern about a child requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents and guardians, there may be exceptions to this when concerns are raised for the protection of a child.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Laura Forchione, or your child’s class teacher.
+If you want to know more about our procedures, please speak to the Headteacher, Laura Forchione or your child’s class teacher.
+The Policy can be found by clicking the link below or if you require a paper copy please contact the school office.